Last updated on :24 Feb, 2026

 Note: While nebulisers and certain over-the-counter (OTC) medications (like acetaminophen or decongestants) can relieve symptoms, they are medical interventions and should be discussed with a doctor, especially for severe flu-related breathing symptoms.
 They are not considered ‘Natural Preventive Measures.’

 Influenza prevention can be done naturally by boosting your immunity with healthy eating, exercising regularly, managing stress, and getting enough sleep.
-Good hygiene, such as frequent and proper hand washing, is also a cornerstone of natural prevention [3].
+Good hygiene, such as frequent and proper hand washing, is also a cornerstone of natural prevention.
+Please note that annual influenza vaccination remains the most effective preventive measure.

 Preventing the common cold in the morning can be achieved by using humidifiers at night.
 Also, when you get up in the morning, blow your nose correctly to clear the nasal passages as much as possible.